-The foundation has supported the Parent Child Home Program, Zeno, Team Read, Neighborhood House, and Thrive Washington.
+Grants have been around $50,000, with some in the hundreds of thousands of dollars.
+The foundation’s assets have exceeded $67 million in recent years.
+Past grantees include the Parent Child Home Program, Zeno, Team Read, Neighborhood House, and Thrive Washington.
 Other support has gone to the Seattle Foundation to help build its Resilience Fund, which protects vulnerable populations in King County, such as immigrants and refugees.
 The bulk of SFF’s support stays in Seattle; grants have gone to Southwest Youth and Family Services, the Denise Louis Education Center, the Crohn’s and Colitis Foundation, Open Arms Perinatal Services, and the Vietnamese Friendship Association for Greater Seattle.
-Many recent grants have been around $50,000, with some for hundreds of thousands of dollars.
-The foundation’s assets have exceeded $67 million in recent years.
+The main geographic focus is King County, Washington.
+Improving education in the county is the foundation’s largest current focus.

 SFF has a very simple website with minimal information for grantseekers.
 General questions may be directed to email@example.com.
 Applicants may contact the foundation at 4616 25th Ave #193, Seattle, WA 98105 or by phone, (206) 453-0444.
 It does not accept unsolicited applications or LOIs.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).